 For the third series of experiments, we have decreased the amount of salt from the standard value to zero.
 Temperature is kept constant at 100$^o$C. Results are given in Fig. \ref{figure_salt} for both types of fillet.
 First, we observe by comparing these results with Fig. \ref{figure_results} that the measured $G'$ values are consistently smaller in series 3 than in series 1 and 2.
-In series 3, 2000~Pa $\leq G' \leq$ 7000~Pa for large fillets, and 700~Pa $\leq G' \leq$ 4000~Pa for small fillets.
+In series 3, 2000~Pa $\leq G' \leq$ 7000~Pa for the larger fillets, and 700~Pa $\leq G' \leq$ 4000~Pa for the smaller "tail" fillets.
 Therefore, the cod which is fished and prepared in the early season appears to give a softer \textit{Lutefisk} than in the main season.
-However, the same trends can be observed for all series of experiments: no major change of elasticity occurs during cooking, and $G'$ is smaller for small "tail" fillets than for large fillets.
+However, the same trends can be observed for all series of experiments: no major change of elasticity occurs during cooking, and $G'$ is smaller for smaller "tail" fillets than for larger fillets.

 The new result from Fig. \ref{figure_salt} is that the salt content does not affect the elastic modulus.
 This result is surprising because the visual aspect of the samples is clearly dependent on the presence of salt.
 Unsalted samples have a gelly-like transluscent aspect, whereas salted fillets are white.
-Therefore $G'$ measurement does not reflect the strong visual differences between the samples.
+Therefore, $G'$ measurement does not reflect the strong visual differences between the samples.